oneetnwt/resort-booking-system/README.md

-# K&A Resort Booking System
+# Resort Booking System

 ## Description

-This is a booking system for K&A Resort.
+This is a booking system for Resort.
 It is a web application that allows users to book rooms in the resort.

 ## Features